ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session/querying-overview.markdown

    {CODE-TABS/}

-* Here, we group heart-rate data of people above the age of 72 into 1-day groups, and retrieve each group's average heartrate and number of measurements.
+* Here, we group heart-rate data of people above the age of 72 into 1-day groups, and retrieve each group's average heart rate and number of measurements.
   The aggregated results are retrieved into an `IRavenQueryable<TimeSeriesAggregationResult>` array.
   {CODE ts_region_LINQ-6-Aggregation@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}